abhijeetmoreresearch/quant-code-ea/README.md

-# Futures Quant EA - Independent Project by Abhijeet More (2023)
+# Adaptive Quant System - Independent Project by Abhijeet More (2023)
 Originally Developed in early 2023, A MetaTrader 5 Expert Advisor implementing rule-based EMA+RSI entries, risk-per-trade sizing, partial-close, breakeven and trailing logic, and time/spread filters.
 This EA was independently developed and tested by the author, the code are included for verification, dm for tested demo trade logs of code performances.

 Potential Impact -